andresc-cw/gpu-maximizer/context/SHOP_ITEM_EDUCATION.md

 - Memory coherence: Treat 27TB of HBM (144× 192GB) as unified pool

 **Real-World Deployment:**
 The NVL72 rack is a liquid-cooled 10U unit consuming 120kW under full load.
-CoreWeave is deploying dozens of these for frontier AI workloads (GPT-5 training, etc.).
+GPU cloud providers are deploying dozens of these for frontier AI workloads.

 **The $100K Reality:**
 - NVSwitch spine: $30-40K